 “The plant will enable the island nation to reap the benefits of energy and resource recovery maximization for years to come.
 When completed, it is anticipated to establish new standards for how waste resources are managed and harnessed, with an emphasis on high-efficiency green technologies and innovative design.”

 Tay Hin Guan, Vice President, Water & Urban Development at AECOM

 The Waste-to-Energy (WTE) facility within the IWMF will be designed with an incineration capacity of 5,800 tonnes per day (tpd) making it one of the largest in the world.
 In addition to the treatment of incinerable waste, the IWMF will also process source-segregated food waste, household recyclables and dewatered sludge from an adjacent used water treatment plant, the Tuas Water Reclamation Plant (TWRP).

-Together, the operation of the IWMF and TWRP will realize various synergies as compared to building two standalone plants.
+The co-location of the IWMF with the Public Utilities Board’s (PUB) TWRP is the first time two large-scale advance solid waste and used water treatment facilities have been planned from the ground up.
+The two operations will realize various synergies as compared to building two standalone plants.
 They will also optimize land use footprint and help free up land for other developments in land scarce Singapore.

 Caption: NEA’s Integrated Waste Management Facility (IWMF) and PUB’s Tuas Water Reclamation Plant (TWRP) will be co-located to maximize both energy and resource recovery in their respective solid waste and used water treatment processes.
 The co-located IWMF and TWRP will be the first of its kind that is being planned from ground up.
 It will enable NEA and PUB to reap the benefits of a water-energy-waste nexus.